How effective can simple ordinal peer grading be?: Introduction

 The most interesting part of Figure \ref{fig:approach} is the upper chain.
-First, a {\em field experiment} can be used to extract information about the student population, translated into a noise model.
-We have performed such a field experiment with students in our home institution; we describe it in detail and present the collected data later in the paper.
-These data are used to build a {\em noise model} which, together with the desired performance objective, are then given as input to the optimization engine which constructs the optimal aggregation rule for the particular noise model and performance objective, and reports a theoretical prediction about the performance the rule is expected to have.
-The optimal aggregation rule can also be applied to the grades from our simulated exams (hence, the vertical arrow in Figure \ref{fig:approach}) and a comparison of the theoretically predicted performance with the observed performance of the simulated exam will validate our theory.
+First, a {\em field experiment} can be used to extract information about the student population.
+We have performed such field experiments with students in our home institution; we describe them in detail and present the collected data later in the paper.
+These data are used to build {\em noise models} which, together with the desired performance objective, are given as input to the optimization engine.
+The optimal aggregation rule for the particular scenario is then constructed, and a theoretical prediction about the performance the rule is expected to have is reported.
+The optimal aggregation rule can also be applied to the grades from our simulated exams (hence, the downward arrow in Figure \ref{fig:approach}) and a comparison of the theoretically predicted performance with the observed performance of the simulated exam can validate our theory.

 The rest of the paper is structured as follows.
-We begin with preliminary definitions and useful notation in Section~\ref{sec:prelim}.
+We begin with a description of the basic tasks that support ordinal peer grading and related preliminary definitions and notation in Section~\ref{sec:prelim}.
 The type-ordering aggregation rules and our theoretical framework are presented in Section~\ref{sec:rules}.
-The field experiment and the validation of our framework are discussed in Section~\ref{sec:exp}.
+The field experiments and the validation of our framework are then presented in Section~\ref{sec:exp}.
+We conclude in Section~\ref{sec:open} with a short discussion on future research directions.